andreyvolobuev/Mynet/README.md

 Education purposes library that will help you understand how neural networks work under the hood.

 It is and always will be 100% dependency free, pure Python from scratch.
-All major components of neural networks (e.g. auto differentiation, loss functions, activation functions, optimizers) are implemented 😌 If you wish to add a new component – PR's are welcome 🙏🏻 If you found a bug in the code or you see that Mynet works incorrectly - please open an issue 👍
+All major components of neural networks (e.g. auto differentiation, loss functions, activation functions, optimizers) are implemented 😌 If you wish to add a new component – PR's are welcome 🙏🏻 If you found a bug in the code or consider Mynet to work incorrectly - please open an issue 👍

 Absolutely not suitable for production as it's slow as hell and definitely won't be able to run a model playing StarCraft realtime.
 Instead it can run a relatively simple model and show you what is going on under the hood of ANY major deep learning framework as all of them are basically doing the same thing.
 That is the point.